 Mutations in more than 25 genes can cause adRP, but mutations are most commonly found in the rhodopsin (RHO) gene, accounting for approximately 25% of adRP cases.
 The rhodopsin protein is a light sensitive pigment that is present in the rod photoreceptors in the retina.
 Rhodopsin, when exposed to light, undergoes conformational changes that are converted into an electrical signal which is sent to the brain where it is interpreted as vision.
 In the United States, the most prevalent mutation associated with adRP is the P23H mutation (also known as c.68C>A) in the RHO gene.
-The mutant P23H rhodopsin protein is being made, there is substantial evidence that the mutant P23H rhodopsin protein elicits a dominant-negative mechanism, such that it diminishes the function of the wild-type protein.
+The mutant P23H rhodopsin protein is misfolded and toxic to the rod photoreceptor cells causing loss of vision.
+Although some wild-type protein is being made, there is substantial evidence that the mutant P23H rhodopsin protein elicits a dominant-negative mechanism, such that it diminishes the function of the wild-type protein.